-Week Date Homework/Prep for Class In Class and After Class 14 T, 4/24 Bring to class: A copy of extremely biased article on your news story In-class: Groups discuss, choose, and annotate extremely biased article After Class: Groups share choices to Class Discussion: Extreme Bias.
-Identify the elements that make this an extremely biased piece.
-14 Th, 4/26 Read: Ballenger, "Preparing the Works Cited Page" (497-513) In class: Peer workshop for your draft Bring to class : 2 typed drafts of your Critical Essay for peer review 15 T, 5/1 Bring to class: A revised draft of your Critical Essay with improvements made since last week's peer review In class: Revision workshop and Introduction to Final Self-Reflection essay 15 Th, 5/3 Submit to Canvas: A final draft of your Rhetorical Analysis and Critical Evalation to Canvas/Assignments/Critical Essay In class: Introduction to the final self-reflection essay Module 11: Final self-reflection essay-an essay that examines your progress over the course of the year 16 T, 5/8 Read: Ballenger, Chapter 5, "Writing a Review" (155-191) Bring to class: Your midyear portfolio, self-reflection essay, and rubric with grade Bring to class (or be able to access it): In class: Workshop to inventory and document improved skills Your critical essay from your Reflections on College Writing (RCW from summer) 16 Th, 5/10 In class: Workshop to develop your Final Self-Reflection essay 17 T, 5/15 Bring to class: Your laptop with your typed Final Self-reflection essay saved to it. ePortfolio due.
+Week Date Homework/Prep for Class In Class and After Class 15 T, 5/1 Bring to class: A revised draft of your Rhetorical Analysis essay with improvements made since last week's peer review Canvas SI Course: Module 5; Complete by Mon., 5/7 In class: Revision workshop and Introduction to Final Self-Reflection essay 15 Th, 5/3 Submit to Canvas: A final draft of your Rhetorical Analysis to Canvas/Assignments/Rhetorical Analysis In class: Introduction to the final self-reflection essay Module 11: Final Self-reflection essay-an essay that examines your progress over the course of the year 16 T, 5/8 Read: Ballenger, Chapter 5, "Writing a Review" (155-191) Bring to class: Laptops to access the following on your files: • midyear portfolio and self-reflection essay • critical essay from your Reflections on College Writing (RCW from summer) • rhetorical analysis essay In class: Workshop to inventory and document improved skills 16 Th, 5/10 In class: Workshop to develop your Final Self-Reflection essay and Appendix 17 T, 5/15 Bring to class: Your laptop with your typed Final Self-reflection essay saved to it. ePortfolio due.
 In-class: Last day of instruction and ePortfolios.
 Final Exams Week TBA In class: First-Year Exit Survey